MSR-LIT/NLEdit/README.md

-# NLEdit: Correcting Semantic Parse Errors through Natural Language Interaction
+# NL-Edit: Correcting Semantic Parse Errors through Natural Language Interaction

 Soon, we will use this repo to release the code and datasets used in